chrisjrob/chrisjrob.github.io/_posts/2018-09-23-fixing-album-art-in-sonos-under-linux.md

 If you already have Imagemagick installed, then you may use that instead, just remove the "gm " from the relevant commands below.

-Step 1: Extract image from Music
+Step 1: Extract image from music
 --------------------------------

 **Please change directory into the first album that requires fixing, and stay in that directory until you have finished all steps.**